 Statistics show that more than 150,000 people in the U.S. are diagnosed with colorectal cancer annually, with about 50,000 deaths from the disease each year.
 But doctors continue to push the message that changes to an individual’s lifestyle coupled with proper screenings would go a long way to lowering these figures.

-“There are many things people can do to lower their risk of colorectal cancer,” said Catholic Health’s Integrated Care at Lake Success Gastroenterologist Katherine Freeman, MD.
+“There are many things people can do to lower their risk of colorectal cancer,” said Katherine Freeman, MD, gastroenterologist at Catholic Health Ambulatory Care at Lake Success.
 “Changes to one’s lifestyle that include a proper diet and regular exercise play a major role in helping to avoid a significant health issue.”

 From the standpoint of diet, Dr. Freeman recommends regular consumption of leafy greens, fruits and whole grains.
 An eating regimen that includes foods in these three groups have been linked with decreasing the risk of colorectal cancer.
 She also suggests eating lower amounts of red meats and processed meats.